scikit-image/scikit-image/doc/source/skips/1-governance.rst

   page), require approval by a core developer *and* no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
-Core developers are expected to wait one or two days for others to give their opinion if they’re not confident, others would agree.
+Core developers are expected to wait one or two days for others to give their opinion if they’re not confident that others would agree.

-- **Code changes and major documentation changes** require agreement by *two* core developers *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
-In this case, core developers are expected to wait about a week for others to give their opinion if they’re not confident, that others would agree.
+- **Code and major documentation changes, and changes to the API** require agreement by *two* core developers *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
+In case of such changes, core developers are expected to wait about a week for others to give their opinion if they’re not confident that others would agree.

 - **Changes to the API principles** require a :ref:`SKIP <skip>` and follow the decision-making process outlined above.
 But, in this case, the objection period